mjsamadi/CaseStudy-FinTech/README.md

     - Documentation
     - Training

-Unfortunately, couldn’t find vendors information about all above metrics so based on available information makes digested metrics list [13] [14] [15] [16].
+Unfortunately, couldn’t find vendors’ information about all the above metrics so based on available information makes digested metrics list [13] [14] [15] [16].

 <div align="center">